ThirteenIce2973/Three-Musketeers/README.md

 Please follow all the projects and dependent licenses used, and retain the original authorship.

 ### 🧭 Notices
-- The website is deployed and protected by `Github Pages` and `Cloudflare`.
+- The website is deployed and protected by Github Pages and Cloudflare.
 - Due to issues with mobile adaptation, some pages may experience poor display.
 Please prioritize accessing this website on the PC side.
 - This project is non-commercial and non-profit, intended for learning and amusement.
 Have problem or suggestion?
 Please feel free to open a new issue at Issues panel in this repo.
 I will be reaching you soon!